Taylor Pate

 Collect Bean: What is the kindest thing someone can tell you about your work?

 Taylor Pate: The kindest thing someone can tell me about my work is that they discover something new each time they look at it.
-I strive to create pieces that are layered and puzzled, requiring time and care to unravel.
+I strive to create pieces that are layered and puzzling, requiring time and care to unravel.
 My hope is that each artwork remains effective, providing new and exciting elements to uncover with every gaze.
 I believe what one sees in the work can change based on individual thoughts and feelings, so for people to continue discovering new facets in a piece multiple times is truly the best compliment.

 Collect Bean: How do you approach the balance between experimentation and consistency in your art?